John Rochester Thomas, the Architect

 Partial List of Structures Designed by Thomas:

-- First Congregational Church of Crist, 26 East Church Street, Fairport, NY.
+- First Congregational United Church of Christ, 26 East Church Street, Fairport, NY.
 Village of Fairport Historic Landmark in 2009 and on the National Register of Historic Places in 2018

 - Henry DeLand House (Green Lantern Inn), Fairport, NY.
 Designed around 1872 and executed in 1875-76.
 Village of Fairport Historic Landmark in 2008 and on the National Register of Historic Places in 1980